-Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2015/16 which, animals do not pose a threat to people or other animals.
-Building control 45:55 to 65:35 General rate User charges, fines and There are benefits to the District at large in having a well- Not applicable Not envisaged Planning control 65:35 75:25 65:35 to infringement fees regulated environment, in which buildings are safe, changes Other regulatory functions (including registered and licensed premises control) 75:25 to land use do not intrude unduly on the environment, etc. However, there is also an individual benefit for those people participating in such activities.
-The funding split recognises that there will be VIIC circumstances where the exacerbator cannot be traced to pay District Plan 100:0 General rate 7, Benefits potentially across the whole District primarily related to property.
-Not applicable Not envisaged Community w ell-being X () / P , Information Centres Economic developmen t Community partnerships 95:5 to 85:15 50% General rate 50% Uniform Annual General Charge Government subsidies and User pays for specific services (e.g. travel commissions at information centres) District-wide benefit, but not equally; impossibly complex to identify specific benefits to individuals, businesses or organisations as this will change.
-Applying equal contributions from the general rate and UAGC reflects this complexity.
-Not applicable Not envisaged Emergency managemen t 100:0 to 90:10 General rate Government subsidy The whole community benefits - work To be determined by Council Not envisaged
+Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2020/21 Environmental and Regulatory serv rices Animal control 45:55 to 65:35 General rate User fees Benefits from this activity shared equally amongst all.
+Not applicable Not envisaged Building control Planning control Other regulatory functions (including registered and licensed premises control) 50:50 to 30:70 30:70 to 20:8065: 40:60 to 50:50 General rate User charges, fines and infringement fees There are benefits to the District at large in having a well-regulated environment, in which buildings are safe, changes to land use do not intrude unduly on the environment, etc. However, there is also an individual benefit for those people participating in such activities.
+The funding split recognises that there will be circumstances where the exacerbator cannot be traced to pay.
+Not applicable Not envisaged District Plan 100:0 General rate Benefits potentially across the whole District primarily related to property.
+Not applicable Not envisaged

-Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2015/16 Rural fire on preparedness and responding to actual emergency events occurs regardless of where the event has occurred or who needs assistance. on a case- by-case basis, following consultation with affected communities
+Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2020/21 Community Well-b Community Well-being Information Centres Economic development Community partnerships 95:5 to 85:15 General rate Government subsidies and User pays for specific services (e.g. travel commissions at information centres) District-wide benefit, but not equally; impossibly complex to identify specific benefits to individuals, businesses or organisations as this will change.
+Not applicable Not envisaged Emergency management 100:0 to 90:10 General rate Government subsidy The whole community benefits - work on preparedness and responding to actual emergency events occurs regardless of where the event has occurred or who needs assistance.
+While primarily focussed on safeguarding human life, attention is also paid to safeguarding property.
+To be determined by Council on a case-by-case basis, following consultation with affected communities Not envisaged